intake/intake/docs/source/making-plugins.rst

 This approach is deprecated because it is limiting (requires the package to begin with "intake_") and because the package scan can be slow.
 Using entrypoints is strongly encouraged.
 The package scan *may* be disabled by default in some future release of intake.
+During the transition period, if a package named ``intake_*`` provides an entrypoint for a given name, that will take precedence over any drivers gleaned from the package scan having that name.
+If intake discovers any names from the package scan for which there are no entrypoints, it will issue a ``FutureWarning``.

 Python API to Driver Discovery
 ''''''''''''''''''''''''''''''